swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ## Evolution Process

 The approach and the goals for how Swift APIs get bridged to C++ are outlined above.
 Each distinct Swift language construct that’s bridged to C++ will need to be covered by a detailed evolution proposal.
-These evolution proposals can refer to this roadmap as a general context document for how Swift APIs should be bridged to C++.
+These evolution proposals can refer to this vision document as a general context document for how Swift APIs should be bridged to C++.
 Every Swift API pattern that has a distinct mapping in C++ will also need a detailed and self-contained evolution proposal as well.
 The design for how each district language feature or API pattern is bridged to C++ is ratified only once its respective proposal goes through the Swift evolution process and is accepted by the Swift community.

 ## The Swift Ecosystem